megaknight114/FDU-AutoCAPTCHA-SportsReserve/README.md

 ## Known Issues

 1. **CAPTCHA Click Bias**: Pyautogui may fail to click accurately on the CAPTCHA due to coordinate misalignment.
-If this occurs, use the `coordinate_detection.py` script to locate the top-left corner of the CAPTCHA and update the values in `config.py`.
+If this occurs, use the `coordinate_detection.py` script to locate the top-left corner of the CAPTCHA image and update the values in `config.py`.

 2. **Network Dependency**: The script's robustness is limited.
 Unexpected behavior may occur if the network connection is poor.